chyuck/chyuck.github.io/README.md

   - Leaded, redesigned and reimplemented integration with Facebook through REST API for managing display ad campaigns, which automated/optimized business processes and made system more scalable (over 1000 campaigns)
 - Car inventory system reengineering
   - Redesigned and relocated to microservices, multiple use cases, related to car metadata and car inventory data domains
+- Certified Pre-Owned (CPO) system reengenering
+  - Redesigned and decoupled into microservice with new requirement to support multiple CPO tiers per certifier
+- Trim Matching system reengineering
+  - Redesigned and decoupled into microservice with the goal to improve quality, simplicity, auditability and cost efficiency

 ### Principal Software Engineer, Architect, Team Lead and Software Manager at Agero Inc.
 Mar 2012 – Nov 2019 | Medford, MA